-1) Look at your schedule to see when you're available for a 1-hour check in.
+1) Look at your schedule to see when you're available for a one-hour check in.

-2) Go to your coach's youcanbook.me link (below).
+2) Go to your coach's youcanbook.me link or method of booking listed (below).

 4) Book it!
 A confirmation will be sent to your email.
 Now, put that check in on your calendar and set your reminder.

 "When you were growing up, what was the one profession you'd always thought you wanted to pursue?
 Did that come to fruition?"